rgordonatrsgc/summative-task/README.md

 ## Overall goal

-My summative task will be a combination software and hardware product.

-I will program a sensor attached to an Arduino board.
-The sensor will be able to detect how hard a person is blowing air toward it (perhaps a pressure sensor? a mic?).

-When a person blows on the sensor, this information is transmitted to a Processing sketch.
+I will program a simulation of flocking behaviour as demonstrated by birds, or schools of fish.

-In the sketch, a visual representation of a "ripe" dandelion will be shown.
-The dandelion seeds will disperse on screen in the sketch, simulating the physics of the motion of real dandelion seeds, when someone blows them off the stem in real life.
+In the sketch, a visual representation of a flock of "birds" will be shown.

+The lead "bird" will follow the mouse.

+The other birds will follow these rules:

+1. Seperation rule: Avoid crowding your neighbours.
+Give the other "birds" room to avoid collisions.
+2. Alignment rule: "Look" at where the other birds are going and pick a heading that is the average of everyone else's trajectories.
+3. Cohesion rule: Move toward the average position of all your neighbours, to prevent the flock from dissipating.

 ## Sub-goals

-* extend Motion class (that we developed earlier together) to allow for force accumulation (wind, gravity, other forces)
-* make the mouse movement translate to a wind force
+* start the "birds" in a V-shape
-* make it so that moving the mouse causes the "seeds" of the dandelion to disperse
+* make only the "lead bird" follow the mouse
-* modify the visual representation of the Motion class to more closely resembly dandelion seeds
-* identify an Arduino sensor that might work to detect air pressure / volume
-* program sensor to send values to Processing sketch
-* translate sensor output to wind force in sketch
+* implement seperation rule
+* implement alignment rule
+* implement cohesion rule